 This search references a federated index named

-provider1_fedindex1 federated index is mapped to the remote dataset stored on Federated Provider 1.
-The remote search head uses this mapping to send the events in the remote index to the federated search head on your local deployment.
+provider1_fedindex1 federated index maps to the remote dataset stored on Federated Provider 1.
+The remote search head uses this mapping to send back events from its remote index dataset to the federated search head on your local deployment.
 The federated search head runs the

 stats count operation on those events.
 When this